 Although mature drivers pay less for car insurance than teens, older drivers start to see their rates go up as they enter their senior years.
 Comparing car insurance rates can save older drivers hundreds of dollars a year.

-Best Cities for Cheap Car Insurance in Illinois
+Cheapest Cities for Car Insurance in Illinois

 The table above reflects the average annual cost of car insurance in Illinois’s largest cities and towns.

 Factors That Affect Car Insurance Premiums in Illinois

 The cheapest car insurance company in Illinois is Country Financial, which charges an average of $64 per month for state-minimum coverage.
 In addition to being the cheapest auto insurer for Illinoisians overall, it is the cheapest option for a number of specific categories, such as good drivers and drivers with speeding tickets.